2 minute read

 The key is to keep company only with people who uplift you, whose presence calls forth your best.

 So, as you fall knee-deep into the holidaze, give yourself pause to cheer and enjoy the people who surround you and make you smile.
 Past and present, near and far.
 The mere thought of them will give you a chance to shift your mind to what really matters.
 And, hey, it may even raise your tolerance and compassion for that prickly relative sitting across from you.

 What you feel is the real deal.
 Make it count.

-And if that crochety relative still pushes your buttons, excuse yourself for a solo sauvignon blanc dance party to In Good Company’s theme song.
+And if that crotchety relative still pushes your buttons, excuse yourself for a solo sauvignon blanc dance party to Peter Gabriel’s Solsbury Hill (In Good Company’s theme song.)
 You won’t be sorry.

 Eugene Kalb: My son-in-law says I’m a dinosaur.

 Dan Foreman: Hey, don’t knock the dinosaurs.
 They ruled the earth for millions of years.
 They must’ve been doing something right.